 Oil prices drop

-Brent North Sea crude for August dropped 63 cents to $90.35 in late London deals.
+Brent North Sea crude for delivery in March slid 35 cents to $112.93 a barrel in late morning London deals.

 The contract had surged on Friday to $113.84 — the highest level since mid-October — on a weaker dollar, upbeat German data and growing global economic optimism, traders said.

 Elsewhere on Monday, New York’s main contract, light sweet crude for March or West Texas Intermediate (WTI), shed 10 cents to $95.78 a barrel.